foundry-rs/starknet-foundry/docs/src/testing/using-cheatcodes.md

 ### Cheating Addresses Globally

 In case you want to cheat the caller address for all contracts, you can use the global cheatcode which has the `_global` suffix.
-Note, that we don't specify target, nor the span, because this cheatcode type is global and indefinite.
+Note, that we don't specify target, nor the span, because this cheatcode type works globally and indefinitely.
 For more see [Cheating Globally](../appendix/cheatcodes/global.md).

 ```rust